 If you’re co-parenting and you and your ex-partner can’t agree on rules about swearing, just tell your child that you have different rules and say which words aren’t OK in your home.
 Children can learn quite quickly when and where it’s acceptable to swear.

 Here are more ideas to encourage respectful speaking and reduce swearing in your family:

 - Explain to your child that some words that are acceptable at home might not be acceptable at school (or church or other children’s homes).
 Different places have different rules.

 - Think of other words to use if you find it hard to stop swearing, and other ways to handle difficult situations.
 For example, instead of swearing, you could say something like, ‘I feel really frustrated or angry’.
 This way you’re modelling better ways of expressing feelings.
 If your child has heard you swearing, it can also help to explain why you were swearing.

-- Praise your child when you notice him dealing more appropriately with anger or frustration.
-For example, if your child tells you that a playmate was using swear words to tease him, praise your child for walking away from the situation and not using those words himself.
+- Praise your child when you notice them dealing more appropriately with anger or frustration.
+For example, if your child tells you that a friend was using swear words to tease them, praise your child for walking away from the situation and not using those words themselves.

 - Be aware of what your child watches, listens to and plays with.
-That means supervising and checking the ratings on TV, movies and other multimedia and music.
-It’s also a good idea to have the TV, computers and other devices in a part of the house where you can easily see them.
+Monitor what your child is seeing on platforms like YouTube and TikTok, and check the ratings for TV shows, movies, games and apps.
+It’s also a good idea to have TVs, computers and other devices in areas where you can easily see them.